|

 The address of the firm was given in 1885 as 14, Union-court, Old Broad-street, E.C., and Victoria Works, Charlton, S.E.

-In 1895 The Electrician published this expanded biography of Johnson:
+In its edition of 5 August 1892 The Electrician published this expanded biography of Johnson together with a photograph:

 Mr. Claude Johnson controls Charlton Works, which have steadily increased in size, and are still being added to.
 These works now cover an area of seven acres, and employ about 500 men.
 Latterly, the developments of electric lighting have overshadowed those of cable work, and the larger part of the works is devoted to lighting requirements, although just at present they are busy with cable machines designed for M. Grammont’s factory in France, and other work for the Eastern Telegraph Company.
 It speaks much for the capacity of Mr. Claude Johnson as an engineer and as an organiser to see the admirable way in which those works are conducted.
 He has had the great advantage of being well supported by his scientific partner, Mr. S.E.
 Phillips.